Register on the Command Line (Salt)

 Advanced Systems Management module.

-Choose a client configuration file located at:
+minionconfiguration file.
+The configuration file is either located at:

 systemctl restart salt-minion